From Loops to Pipelines: Designing Declarative Data Flows in JavaScript

 .map(getName);

-Now the logic is not just readable, it is modular.
-Each function can be tested independently.
-Each step documents intent through naming.
+Now, the logic is not only readable but also modular.
+Each function expresses a single idea and can be tested independently.

 const names = users